- 9.4–13.4 in

 Sharp-shinned Hawks are “pursuit hunters”, often surprising their prey on the wing by bursting out from a hidden perch with a rush of speed.
 They are versatile: small birds may be taken in the air or on the ground; they may pounce from perches as little as 3 feet above the ground to catch rodents; and they catch some insects on the wing.
 Sharp-shins make great use of cover and stealth to get close to their prey, surprising it at close range rather than diving from great heights.
 They are agile and acrobatic fliers, navigating dense woods at high speeds by using their long tail as a rudder.
 In open areas they sometimes fly very low, hugging ground contours to remain hidden to prey until the last moment.
 During their breeding season, Sharp-shinned Hawks are quiet, elusive, and nest in solitary pairs under deep forest cover; this may be to avoid their own predation at the claws of the similar but much larger Northern Goshawk.
 Sharp-shins get a bit more gregarious at migration, sometimes traveling in small groups at that time; they are typically the most numerous birds seen at hawk watches.
 This species and other accipiters fly with a characteristic “flap-flap-glide” pattern: typically 3 to 6 shallow wingbeats followed by a short glide.
 They also take advantage of thermals and updrafts to save energy by soaring, but rarely flap steadily except when in hot pursuit of prey.
 Adults feed their young for several weeks after the young can fly, as the fledglings gain hunting skills.

+Sharp-shinned Hawk numbers appear to have remained stable from 1966 to 2010, according to the North American Breeding Bird Survey.
+These birds are so solitary and elusive in their deep-forest breeding sites that scientists have little data on their nesting success.
+However, populations estimates are able to be made from yearly migration counts.
+Partners in Flight estimates a global breeding population of 700,000 with 49 percent spending some part of the year in the U.S., 40 percent in Canada, and 14 percent in Mexico.
+They rate a 7 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Sharp-shinned Hawks breed only in dense stands of trees, and so their fate is intertwined with that of wooded wilderness.
-Sharp-shinned Hawks are so solitary and elusive in their deep-forest breeding sites that scientists have little data on their nesting success.
-However, from yearly migration counts, populations are now stable or even increasing.
-Like other birds of prey, Sharp-shinned Hawks suffered breeding failure when the pesticide DDT was in use in North America.
+Like other birds of prey, these hawks suffered breeding failure when the pesticide DDT was in use in North America.
 Some carry high levels of this pesticide in their bodies even today, perhaps because much of their songbird prey spends winters in South America, where DDT is still used.
 Sharp-shinned Hawks were once killed as vermin by bird enthusiasts trying to protect songbirds.
 These hawks do hunt birds at feeders, and the spread of backyard bird feeding may have helped populations of Sharp-shinned Hawks or allowed them to spend winters farther north than they used to.

 - Bildstein, K. L., and K. Meyer.
 2000.
 Sharp-shinned Hawk (Accipiter striatus).
 In The Birds of North America, No. 482 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.